Communication Studies BA / BS Degree

 A degree in speech communication provides skills for a range of careers, especially for students planning to go into law, marketing or human resources.
 According to the U.S. Bureau of Labor Statistics, employment prospects for lawyers, marketers and human resource specialists are expected to grow steadily through 2024.

-Speech Communication Courses: Relevant.
+Communication Studies Courses: Relevant.
 Experiential.

 Complete a study of the human communication process within dyadic relationships.
 Topics include communication styles, skills and methods of interpersonal communication competency.